Thigambara Samiar

 Thigambara Samiar is 1950 Indian Tamil-language thriller film produced and directed by T. R. Sundaram.
 An adaptation of Vaduvur Duraisami Iyengar's novel of the same name, the film stars M. N. Nambiar and M. S. Draupadi.
 It revolves around the efforts of a man to expose the illicit activities of a corrupt lawyer.
 The film was released on 22 September 1950, and emerged a commercial success.

 Plot

-The film revolves around the efforts of Chokkalingam Pillai (Thigambara Samiar) to expose the illicit activities of S. S. Sattanathan Pillai, a corrupt lawyer.
+The film revolves around the efforts of Chokkalingam Pillai (Thigambara Samiar) to expose the illicit activities of S. S. Sattanathan Pillai, a deeply corrupt and manipulative lawyer.
+He ruins lives, cheats his clients, and even attempts to force a young woman to marry his brother.